Copying direct volume (multi-disk method)

 1. Instead of selecting an image, select "existing boot volume"

-2. Choose the boot volume you populated
+2. Choose the boot volume that you populated

 9. Post-Migration Configuration